seanderson/lexical-simplification/README.md

 * text_databases - various text databases that are used to create wor2vec representations of the words.
 See README.md inside the directory for details.

 * src - All the code except for the code for database processing and Stanford Corenlp utilities.
+See README.md inside the directory for details.

 * word2vecmodels - models obtained from text_databases